Predictive Inference Based on Markov Chain Monte Carlo Output: Consistency results and computational complexity

 where $\Phi$ denotes the CDF of the standard normal distribution, and

-with $\hat{\sigma}_m$ being the standard deviation of $\Xm$, for pre-processing costs of ${\cal O}(m)$, as shown in Table \ref{tab:cost}.
-This choice is motivated by simulation evidence in \citet{HallEtAl1995}.
-Using the \citet{SheatherJones1991} rule or cross-validation based methods yields slightly inferior results in our experience.\footnote{{Furthermore, \citet{SkoeldRoberts2003} and \cite{KimEtAl2016} discuss bandwidth selection rules that are motivated by density estimation in MCMC samples.
-However, both studies rely on mean integrated squared error criteria that are different from the performance measures we consider here.}}
+where $\hat A_m = \text{min}(\hat \sigma_m, \frac{\text{IQR}_m}{1.34})$ is the minimum of the standard deviation and the (scaled) interquartile range $\text{IQR}_m$ of $\Xm$.
+The pre-processing costs of the procedure are ${\cal O}(m)$, as shown in Table \ref{tab:cost}.
+This choice of $h_m$, which is implemented in the \verb|R| function \verb|bw.nrd| \citep{R2016}, is motivated by simulation evidence in \citet{HallEtAl1995}.
+Using the \citet{SheatherJones1991} rule or cross-validation based methods yields slightly inferior results in our experience.\footnote{\citet{SkoeldRoberts2003} and \cite{KimEtAl2016} discuss bandwidth selection rules that are motivated by density estimation in MCMC samples.
+However, both studies rely on mean integrated squared error criteria that are different from the performance measures we consider here.} }

-The score divergence associated with the logarithmic score is the Kullback-Leibler divergence, which is highly sensitive to tail behavior.
-Therefore, consistency of $\fKD$ requires that the tail properties of the kernel $K$ in \eqref{eq:KD} and the true posterior predictive density $f_0$ be carefully matched, and any results tend to be technical \citep[c.f.][]{Hall1987}. \citet{Roussas1988} and \citet{GyoerfiEtAl1989} establish almost sure strong uniform consistency of $\fKD$ under $\alpha$-mixing and other conditions.
-As noted in Appendix \ref{app:thm12}, almost sure strong uniform consistency then implies consistency relative to the logarithmic score under assumption (B). \citet{Yu1993} provides generalizations and optimal minimax convergence rates under $\beta$-mixing conditions.
-However, the respective regularity conditions are {stringent} and difficult to check in practice. {Indeed, \citet[p.~57]{Wasserman2006} opines that ``Despite the natural role of Kullback-Leibler distance in parametric statistics, it is usually not an appropriate loss function in smoothing problems [..]''}

-Consistency of $\FKD$ relative to the CRPS can be established under somewhat weaker conditions.
-For example, $\sup_{x \in \real} |\FKD(x) - F_0(x)| \leq \int_\real |\fKD(z) - f_0(z)| \, \dd z$, and \citet{Tran1989} studies convergence of the latter quantity under $\alpha$-mixing.
-Kernel density estimation approximations are generally not consistent relative to the DSS due to the variance inflation induced by typical choices of the bandwidth.
-However, adaptations based on rescaling or weighting allow for kernel density estimation under moment constraints, see, e.g., \citet{Jones1991} and \citet{HallPresnell1999}.

-{As this brief review suggests, the theoretical properties of kernel density estimators are complex, and depend on the specifics of both the MCMC sample and the estimator.
-However, under the CRPS and DSS, a natural alternative is readily available: The empirical CDF approach is simpler and computationally cheaper than kernel density estimation, and is consistent under weak assumptions (see Theorem 3).}